Fiserv/card-pointe/docs/documentation/CardPointeGatewayDeveloperGuides.md

 ## Client Onboarding Checklist

-1) Obtain the CardPointe Gateway PGP public key.
+1) [Obtain the CardPointe Gateway PGP public key](../../docs/documentation/CardPointeGatewayDeveloperGuides.md#PGP-Keys).
 Clients must encrypt all request files using this key.

 2) Send your client pgp public key to integrationdelivery@fiserv.com.
 Your public key will be used to encrypt response files.

-3) Obtain your SFTP credentials required to submit requests and poll for response files.
+3) Obtain your SFTP credentials required to submit requests and poll for response files

 4) Obtain your CardPointe Gateway API URL and credentials from.